MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ]
 ```

 By default any template reference is evaluated once during evaluation of a structured template.

-As an example, this returns the same resolution text for both `Speak` and `Text` properties.
+For example, `# AskForAge.prompt` returns the same resolution text for both the `Speak` and `Text` properties.

 ```markdown
 # AskForAge.prompt